Digital literacy: In society

-Digital literacy is necessary for the correct use of various digital platforms.
-Literacy in social network services and Web 2.0 sites help people stay in contact with others, pass timely information, and even buy and sell goods and services.
+Digital literacy is necessary for the correct and effective use of various digital platforms.
+Literacy in social network services and Web 2.0 sites help people stay in contact with others, pass information in a timely manner, and even buy and sell goods and services.
 Digital literacy can also prevent people from being taken advantage of online, as photo manipulation, e-mail frauds and phishing often can fool the digitally illiterate, costing victims money and making them vulnerable to identity theft.
 However, those using technology and the internet to commit these manipulations and fraudulent acts possess the digital literacy abilities to fool victims by understanding the technical trends and consistencies; it becomes important to be digitally literate to always think one step ahead when utilizing the digital world.

 The emergence of social media has paved the way for people to communicate and connect with one another in new and different ways.
 Websites like Facebook and Twitter (now X), as well as personal websites and blogs, have enabled a new type of journalism that is subjective, personal, and "represents a global conversation that is connected through its community of readers."
 These online communities foster group interactivity among the digitally literate.
 Social media also help users establish a digital identity or a "symbolic digital representation of identity attributes."
-Without digital literacy or the assistance of someone who is digitally literate, one cannot possess a personal digital identity (this is closely allied to web literacy).
+Without digital literacy or the assistance of someone who is digitally literate, one cannot possess a personal digital identity (this is closely allied to, but unique from, web literacy).

 Research has demonstrated that the differences in the level of digital literacy depend mainly on age and education level, while the influence of gender is decreasing.
 Among young people, digital literacy is high in its operational dimension.
 Young people rapidly move through hypertext and have a familiarity with different kinds of online resources.
 However, for young people, the skills to critically evaluate the content found online show a deficit.
 With the rise of digital connectivity amongst young people, concerns of digital safety are higher than ever.
 A study conducted in Poland, commissioned by the Ministry of National Knowledge, measured the digital literacy of parents in regards to digital and online safety.
 It concluded that parents often overestimate their level of knowledge, but clearly had an influence on their children's attitude and behavior towards the digital world.
 It suggests that with proper training programs, parents should have the knowledge in teaching their children about the safety precautions necessary to navigate the digital space.